Tom Dienhart, BTN.com Senior Writer, February 15, 2013

 3. Iowa still has a shot at an NCAA bid.
 The Hawkeyes are 16-9 overall and 5-7 in the Big Ten.
 If Iowa-which lacks quality wins–can get to 9-9 and win a game or two in the Big Ten tourney, it could earn a NCAA bid.
 The remaining schedule includes Minnesota; at Nebraska; Purdue; at Indiana; Illinois.
 Nebraska.
 I think Iowa could win five or six of those games.
 If the Hawkeyes do that-and a game in the Big Ten tourney-it could earn an NCAA invite.

-THREE IMPRESSIVE WINS1.
-Michigan State 75, Michigan 52.
+1. Michigan State 75, Michigan 52.
 A ballyhooed battle between top-10 teams turned into a blowout of monumental proportions.
 The Wolverines looked tentative and intimidated in a hostile environment vs. a tough and physical Spartans team.
-Gary Harris was the best player on the court—and he’s just a freshman.
+Gary Harris was the best player on the court-and he?s just a freshman.

 THREE GAMES TO LOOK FORWARD TO